 A nature-inspired robot uses the water it swims in to create a propellant and launch itself into flight.

-The hybrid robot, capable of making 26-meter “leaps” out of the water once it takes off, can be used to collect water samples in polluted environments, or to understand the effects of a flood.
+The hybrid robot, which is able to make "leaps" of 26 meters out of the water once it has taken off, can be used to collect water samples in polluted environments, or to understand the effects of a flood.

-The device capable of switching from 'floating' to flying mode is ideal in these situations, but usually requires too much power, which is difficult to obtain for small systems.
+The device capable of switching from 'floating' to flying mode is ideal in these situations, but usually requires too much energy, which is difficult to obtain for small systems.

 Today, researchers from Imperial College London have invented a system that requires only 0.2 grams of calcium carbide.
 The only moving part of the whole robot is a small pump that extracts the water and puts it into a combustion chamber.